 Communications about open access: raising awareness about open access among institutions (both civil society and university) and researchers

-You can find out much more about how the transition to open access is progressing and about the current status of negotiations at the VSNU website.
-You can also refer to the timeline on this website.
+Extensive information about the progress of the transition to open access and the state of negotiations can be found on the open access website of the VSNU website.
+Also consult the timeline on this website.

 If you wish to be informed about the latest developments, subscribe to the regular VSNU newsletter.

-Improving open access for scientific publications and the best possible re-use of research data is a key priority of the Dutch government.
-During the Dutch EU Presidency from January until June 2016 the Dutch government paid special attention to this subject as well.
-On 4 and 5 April a special Open Science conference took place in Amsterdam
+IOpen access for scientific publications and the best possible re-use of research data is a key priority of the Dutch government.
+During the Dutch EU Presidency in 2016 the Dutch government paid special attention to this subject as well from other EU member states.

 The Netherlands are committed to accelerate the transition from the traditional publication model to open science.
-European collaboration can make this happen.
+European collaboration is crucial here.
 After all, in science more and more interdisciplinary research and international collaboration takes place.

 Dutch National website providing information for academics about the advantages of open access to publicly financed research